InfinityPhase/CARIS/README.md

 ./run.sh TOKEN
 ```
 Alternatively, it is possible to store the token inside of the script itself, at the line: `declare TOKEN=""`
-This is not reccomended, as it can lead to the easy mistake of committing the token value by accident.
+This is not recommended, as it can lead to the easy mistake of committing the token value by accident.

 ### Using Gradle